-- 1. Notes that the collective complaint concerning the cases of 68 members of the House of Representatives is admissible under Section I.1(a) of the Procedure for the Examination and Treatment of Complaints; declares itself competent to examine the alleged violations (Annex 1 of the revised Rules and Practices of the Committee on the Human Rights of Parliamentarians); and also notes that the case of Mr. Abd Al-Hameed Saif Al-Batra' has been merged with the present case, which brings the total number of parliamentarians in this complaint to 69; - 2.
-Thanks the Yemeni delegation for meeting with the Committee on the Human Rights of Parliamentarians during the 141st IPU Assembly; also thanks the parliamentary authorities for their letter: - 3.
+Notes that the collective complaint concerning the cases of 68 members of the House of Representatives is admissible under Section I.1(a) of the Procedure for the Examination and Treatment of Complaints; declares itself competent to examine the alleged violations (Annex I of the revised Rules and Practices of the Committee on the Human Rights of Parliamentarians); and also notes that the case of Mr. Abd Al-Hameed Saif Al-Batra' has been merged with the present case, which brings the total number of parliamentarians in this complaint to 69;

+- 2. Thanks the Yemeni delegation for meeting with the Committee on the Human Rights of Parliamentarians during the 141st IPU Assembly; also thanks the parliamentary authorities for their letter; - 3.
 Is deeply concerned by the large number of parliamentarians included in this complaint and the alleged violations they have suffered since 2014, including attempted murder, abduction, arbitrary arrest and detention.
-These violations seem to be a response to the legitimate exercise of their parliamentary mandate and in particular the expression of their opposition to the Houthis' rule in Sana'a; is aware of the exceptional situation in which Yemen finds itself and the formidable challenges that the Yemeni authorities face to establish law and order: considers nevertheless that, with the necessary will, the authorities can be instrumental in addressing the alleged violations at stake in this case, as the parliamentary authorities in Sana'a demonstrated by bringing about the release of several parliamentarians' relatives; - 4.
-Is deeply concerned that the Sana'a-based faction of the House of Representatives has lifted the parliamentary immunity of 35 parliamentarians to allow criminal proceedings on treason charges to go ahead; stresses that these parliamentarians are facing such measures in response to their vocal support for the internationally recognized government; understands that the trial could lead to the death penalty; calls on the judicial authorities to refrain from prosecuting these parliamentarians and abandon the charges; - Requests the Secretary General to convey this decision to the parliamentary authorities, the 5. complainant and any third party likely to be in a position to supply relevant information; - Requests the Committee to continue examining this case and to report back to it in due 6. course.
+These violations seem to be a response to the legitimate exercise of their parliamentary mandate and in particular the expression of their exercise of freedom of speech; is aware of the exceptional situation in which Yemen finds itself and the formidable challenges that the Yemeni authorities face in establishing law and order; - 4.
+Is deeply concerned that 35 parliamentarians face arbitrary measures; stresses that these parliamentarians are facing such measures in response to their vocal support for the internationally recognized government; - 5.
+Requests the Secretary General to follow up the situation with the complainant and any third party likely to be in a position to supply relevant information; - 6.
+Requests the Committee to continue examining this case and to report back to it in due course.